Preventing tax evasion abroad by private individuals

 Global information exchange

-The Netherlands is also going to exchange financial information worldwide in accordance with the Common Reporting Standard (CRS).
-Under the CRS agreement, the Dutch tax authorities will share information from financial institutions with tax authorities in other member countries.
+The Netherlands also exchanges financial information worldwide in accordance with the Common Reporting Standard (CRS).
+Under the CRS agreement, the Dutch tax authorities shares information from financial institutions with tax authorities in other member countries.

 Financial data supplied by the Dutch tax authorities

-The financial data that the Dutch Tax and Customs Administration will share with the IRS include:
+The financial data that the Dutch Tax and Customs Administration shares with the IRS include:

 - income from dividends and interest;

 - proceeds from the sale of financial products.

 Not automatically a tax assessment